laurencedawson/embr/README.md

 5. Edit the values in appication/config/blog.php; sign up with [DISQUS](http://disqus.com/admin/register/) if you haven't already registered your site

-6. Modify the contents of .htaccess swapping blog.laurencedawson.com for your site domain

 Features Comming Soon
 -------